vegas-viz/Vegas/README.md

 }
 ```

-Make sure JavaFX is installed on your system along or ships with your JDK distribution.
+Make sure JavaFX is installed on your system or ships with your JDK distribution.

 #### JSON